 SCOPE/SUMMARY

-The new 20,630 square feet Chemistry and Biotechnology Building will provide a state-of-the-art facility with chemistry and biochemistry labs and two 40-seat flexible classrooms.
+The new 20,630-square-foot Chemistry and Biotechnology Building will provide a state-of-the-art facility featuring new chemistry and biochemistry labs, as well as two 40-seat flexible classrooms.
 As the district’s Biotechnology program expands into a baccalaureate degree program, the building will provide needed space for growth.
+The project will be a major component of the Science, Technology, Engineering, and Mathematics (STEM) quad and plaza.
+See photos from the Chemistry & Biotechnology Building.

 PROJECT TEAM